It’s a battle of Mahabharat, says Amit Shah about upcoming Lok Sabha elections

 NEW DELHI: Union Home Minister Amit Shah, who is also the BJP’s principal strategist, on Sunday compared the upcoming Lok Sabha elections with the battle of Mahabharata, in which Prime Minister Narendra Modi is leading the BJP camp to seek the country’s development.
-The “INDI alliance”, he said, represented dynastic parties under the Congress, which is making every effort to ruin the country.
+The “INDIA Alliance”, he said, represented dynastic parties under the Congress, which is making every effort to ruin the country.

 Shah lashed out at the Opposition at BJP’s national convention.
 “Just as in the Mahabharata war, there were two camps — the Kauravas and Pandavas — today there are two camps ahead of the polls.”